amirrajan/survivingtheappstore/manuscript/developer-logs.md

 Room.
 Each developer entry has a short postmortem (along with a reference to one of the chapters in this book if a deeper dive is needed).

-For context, it's probably best to actually play A Dark Room all the way through.
+For context (and to avoid major spoilers), it's probably best to actually play A Dark Room all the way through.
 I'll put screenshots in here so that will help, but screenshots can only do the game so much justice (no different than cliffnotes for a book).
 A Dark Room will take anywhere from an hour and half to three hours to complete.
 So, take the time and do so :-).

 Guys and gals, as indie game developers, we're in this together.
 We have to support eachother (so thank you for buying this book and my